GaUtAmCbIt/Socket.io-Implementation/README.md

-Socket.io Implementation 🚀
+# 🚀 Socket.io Implementation

-A simple real-time communication project using Node.js, Express, and Socket.io.
-This implementation showcases how WebSockets enable bi-directional communication between clients and the server.
+A simple real-time communication project using **Node.js, Express, and Socket.io**.
+This implementation showcases how **WebSockets enable bi-directional communication** between clients and the server.

+---
 📌 Features
 Uses http.createServer to handle requests.